The A-frame Residency

 - A brief professional curriculum vitae (max.
 2 pages)

 - A plan for your residency at the A-frame (max.
 2 pages)

 - A letter of reference (if desired by the candidate)

-Applicants should propose alternate residency dates if possible, and the number of weeks being requested.
+Applicants should propose alternate residency dates if possible.

 The Al Purdy A-frame Association

-Electronic copies of the same files should be emailed to email@example.com.
-Please send one email with all documents and a subject line that includes your name and “2018 residency application.”
+- Email electronic copies of the same files to firstname.lastname@example.org.
+Please send one email with all documents and a subject line that includes your name and “20XX residency application.”

 Please be sure to add your address and phone number.
 Any questions can be addressed to email@example.com.